 Regarding fora and consortia, many of them are active in the ICT domain.
-The list of standards-related fora and consortia established by the CEN contains more than 200 fora and consortia24.
+The list of standards-related fora and consortia established by the CEN contains 234 fora and consortia27.

-At the national level, the ICT sector is an already active standardization sector: 42 national delegates are currently active in the ICT sector.
-In order to support this development, three tools have been established by ILNAS to manage ICT standardization:
+At the national level, the ICT sector is already an active standardization sector with 46 national delegates.
+In order to support this development, 4 tools have been established by ILNAS to manage ICT standardization:

-• ISO/IEC JTC1 national forum
+- ISO/IEC JTC 1 national forum

-A communication platform between ICT standardization actors in Luxembourg has been set up through the concept of "ISO/IEC JTC1 national forum".
-It is composed of the chairpersons of the national mirror committees of the ISO/IEC JTC1 subcommittees and the delegates of ILNAS who are currently chairing ISO/IEC JTC1 at the national level.
-The forum normally meets on a quarterly basis.
-The objectives of the ISO/IEC JTC1 national forum are:
+A communication platform between ICT standardization actors in Luxembourg has been set up through the concept of "ISO/IEC JTC 1 national forum".
+It is composed of the chairpersons of the national mirror committees of the ISO/IEC JTC 1 subcommittees and the delegates of ILNAS who are currently chairing ISO/IEC JTC 1 at the national level.
+The forum normally meets minimum twice per year.
+The objectives of the ISO/IEC JTC 1 national forum are:

-- To follow the different topics of ISO/IEC JTC1: votes, comments, feedback from the ISO/IEC JTC1 plenary meetings; - To facilitate information exchange between ILNAS and the chairpersons of the national mirror committees related to ISO/IEC JTC1 subcommittees; - To promote communication and exchanges between the chairpersons of the national mirror committees related to ISO/IEC JTC1 subcommittees; - To prepare the annual ISO/IEC JTC1 national day and the ISO/IEC JTC1 plenary meeting.
+- To follow the different topics of ISO/IEC JTC 1: votes, comments, feedback from the ISO/IEC JTC 1 plenary meetings; - To facilitate information exchange between ILNAS and the chairpersons of the national mirror committees related to ISO/IEC JTC 1 subcommittees; - To promote communication and exchanges between the chairpersons of the national mirror committees related to ISO/IEC JTC 1 subcommittees;